astroumd/lmtoy/INSTALL.md

 Since we run from a set of github repos, each with their own update procedures, here some reminders.

-To update all repos:
+To update all repos, you will need to run "git pull" in each of them.
+For convenience we have a shortcut:

       make pull

-lmtoy needs no extra work, if you see updates.
+lmtoy needs no extra work, if you see updates, since at moment everything is "in place".
+This may change.

 lmtslr needs no extra work, since we installed using the -e flag in pip.
 But if the C program was updated, it's safe to do this: